maiskt/hackathon.github.io/docs/10-Loans.md

 + No

 ## LOAN_HOME
-Borrowed money for home improvement: counts respondents who have borrowed money in the last 12 months to invest in home improvement or construction.
+Reason to borrow money: counts respondents who have borrowed money in the last 12 months to invest in home improvement or construction.

 Levels: